Trail descriptions in and around the San Francisco Bay Area

 China Camp

 China Camp is a wonderful singletrack ride, especially if you're at a time when you're a little out of shape or if you have beginner riders with you.
 It's the best (and "only", really) beginner singletrack ride in the Bay Area, in my opinion.
-Any other beginner options are either more fire road than singletrack, or have at least a few punishing steep sections in the mix.
+Any other beginner options are either more fire road than singletrack or have at least a few punishingly steep sections in the mix.

 This route in China Camp is almost completely singletrack and requires almost no advanced climbing stamina or technical skills.
 While there are a number of technical spots along this ride that would pose difficulty to beginners (and be welcome fun for experienced riders), almost all of them are constrained to the first quarter of the ride, and then things get even easier.